 P2 Vale of Evesham Asparagus

-Asparagus

 P3 Festival characters

-P4-8 History & about P9 It's protected
+P4-8 History & about

-P9 It's protected P10-15 Where to buy
+P9 It's protected

+P10-11 Where to buy

-P16-19 How to cook
+P12-15 How to cook

-P20-26 Recipes
+P16-22 Recipes

-P27 Asparagus themed
+P23 Asparagus themed

-events

 Festival characters

 Gus

 The Asparagus Man made his debut to the world at the opening event of the 2008 British Asparagus Festival in the Vale of Evesham.
 This larger than life character has gone on to be an ever-present figure at asparagus events.